Temporary Protected Status Designated Country: Honduras

 |Federal Register Notice Citation:|

-If you did not re-register during one of the following previous required re-registration periods: from May 16 through July 15, 2016; Dec.
+If you did not re-register during 1 of the following previous required re-registration periods: from May 16 through July 15, 2016; Dec.
 15, 2017, through Feb.
 3, 2018; or June 5 through Aug.
 6, 2018, you may submit a late re-registration application, including a letter that explains your reason(s) for filing late.
-We will determine whether your reasons demonstrate “good cause” for being late, as required under the TPS law.
+We will determine whether your reasons demonstrate “good cause” for being late, as required by TPS law.